w3c/wot-thing-description/proposals/initial-connection/README.md

 ## Guidelines

-hints for designing TDs.
+Best practices for designing TDs.
 When to use this or not.

 1. If you have one mechanism (security, connection, form, schema), just inline it.